jrief/django-formset/docs/source/slug-input.rst

 text field.
 It usually is used as the browser's counterpart for a Django SlugField_.

-The Django Admin provides such client-side functionality, where one can specify that (slug) field to be prepopulated using the content of another text input field.
+The Django Admin provides such client-side functionality, where one can specify that (slug) field to be pre populated using the content of another text input field.
 To emulate a similar behavior, **django-formset** provides a special widget named ``SlugInput``.

 .. _SlugField: https://docs.djangoproject.com/en/stable/ref/forms/fields/#slugfield